ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 ## Trading

-* Primary participants have ownership of direct gen and load.
-They adopt left skewed (price/cash flow stability) or right-skewed (ancillary services/balancing/peaking) strategies.
+* Primary participants have ownership of direct gen (generators) and load (retailers).
+They earn revenue via left skewed (price/cash flow stability) or right-skewed (ancillary services/balancing/peaking) strategies.
 * Secondary participants have no ownership of gen or load.
-They take on/swap the price risk and provide stability - price risk premia.
+They service left skewed participants by taking on variable price risk and provide stability.
 * Providing stable revenue/cost streams lets the market (both primary gen/load) develop - e.g project finance.
 * The amount of EV/premia is net zero (good traders make +EV bets and bad traders make -EV bets), but the service provided is a net positive.
 Or at least that's what I want to believe.